 Physicians who receive physicians employment agreements from a private practice have all the concerns with their employment agreement that any other physician receiving an employment agreement has.
 I’ve previously written about how private practice employers react when MGMA benchmarks are cited in a physician employment review.
-In addition to compensation and benefits, physicians in private practice, like all other physicians, are concerned about restrictive covenants, call coverage requirements, patient contact hours, term and termination provisions, medical records provisions, and malpractice insurance concerns.
+In addition to compensation and physician benefits, physicians in private practice, like all other physicians, are concerned about physician covenants not to compete, call coverage requirements, patient contact hours, term and termination provisions, medical records provisions, and malpractice insurance concerns.

 Smaller private practices may require more from a physician than large health systems, especially in call coverage – if two physicians are required to cover all the patients of the practice, it makes sense that call coverage requirements (unless the practice has a call coverage arrangement in place with other practices) will be more onerous than if 15 physicians are sharing coverage.
 In general, private practitioners tend to work harder than their colleagues in health systems.